signalflatpak/signal/README.md

 - find latest stable tag from [upstream repo](https://github.com/signalapp/Signal-Desktop/releases)
 - edit `Dockerfile` and set git clone to pull the correct branch (format is "5.45.x")
-- run `update-node 5.45.x` to set Dockefile to use upstream's specified nodejs version
-    - for '5.45.1' or other versions, you use the same '5.45.x' argument.
 - update `org.signal.Signal.metainfo.xml` with the new version
 - edit the build yml file (depending on which CI you're using) and set `VERSION` to new version
 - push changes; this should trigger a new build